safenetlabs/python-keyziio-client/README.md

 * Install the python pre-requisites by executing the following command at the command line from the root directory of the repository:
 <code>pip install -r requirements.txt</code>

+* Get the ASP Server repository and run it according to its instructions (todo: add in the links).
+The sample application expects the server to be running locally on port 3000 (ie. http://localserver:3000)

 * On the command line execute:
 <code>./kzshell.py</code>